eriktuck/ei-dev/docs/data-management/postgres-tutorial.md

 In the left sidebar, right-click on `Databases` under`my_local_server` and select `Create> Database...`.
 Call the database `test` and save.

+*Note that if you have two databases with the same name located under two different servers, programmatically accessing the database will access all databases of that name regardless of the server.
+Keep database names unique (don't use 'test' again).*

 ### 4. Create a table

 In the left sidebar, navigate to `my_local_server> Databases> test> Schemas> Tables` to access the tables associated with the database.
 Since this is a new database, we'll need to create a table.
 Note, if you called your database something other than `test`, you should navigate to your database in the tree.